Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 > **ERRORS**
 > `VGU_ILLEGAL_ARGUMENT_ERROR`
-> – if `matrix` is NULL
+> â€“ if `matrix` is NULL
-> – if `matrix` is not properly aligned
+> â€“ if `matrix` is not properly aligned
 > `VGU_BAD_WARP_ERROR`
-> – if no non-degenerate transformation satisfies the constraints
+> â€“ if no non-degenerate transformation satisfies the constraints

 #### vguComputeWarpSquareToQuad
 The **vguComputeWarpSquareToQuad** function sets the entries of matrix to a